ncsa/Nightingale_real/docs/source/user_guide/accessing.rst

    ng-<yourgroup>01.ngale.internal.ncsa.edu

-where ng-<yourgroup>01 is the name of your allocation group.
+where *ng-<yourgroup>01* is the name of your allocation group.

 .. note::

-   - Your principal investigator can inform you if your allocation has a specialized interactive node and its hostname.
+   - Your PI can inform you if your allocation has a specialized interactive node and if so, its hostname.
    - All Nightingale users have access to the general access login nodes.
 Please be aware that these nodes are a shared resource for all system users, and you should limit your use of them to editing, compiling, and building your programs.

 General Log in Process